In this spot a few weeks ago, I highlighted the expected top-dollar American cars from Amelia Island.

 American makes don’t get a whole lot of love during the Amelia Island sales.

 Gooding & Company have put such a focus on Porsche at their East Coast sale, that Teutonic fever has gripped the island for a number of years now.
-Although ‘80s and ‘90s BMWs are starting Read More
+Although ‘80s and ‘90s BMWs are Read More

 The Scottsdale auctions are firmly in our rearview mirrors (be sure to check out our coverage in the latest issue of ACC), and — since our crazy little planet won’t stop spinning — there are plenty more chances to get the car of your dreams.

-At the end of the month — February 27–29 — GAA Classic Cars is holding the first of their three yearly Read More
+At the end of the month — February 27–29 — GAA Classic Cars is holding the first of their three Read More

 Driving to Reno in a Viper.
 That idea separates people into two camps: “How much is this going to suck,” and “Who needs to pack?
 When are we leaving?”
 Add to that our car’s stiffer ACR package and the divide deepens a little more.